Aleksandras17/Fifa-16-draft/README.md

 Scrapper file - python code used to scrape html code to gather necessary information.
 Was originaly planned to scrape straight from a website, but the website was blocking requests.
 Had to manually download the html code of needed pages to use.

+Fifa 16 projcet - the main part was made using java, since, that was the language I was learning at the moment.
+The randomise class uses a csv file with player information, made with the included scrapper.